SabrinaSofian05/CPC451-Assignment2/README.md

 ## 📌 Project Overview

 This repository contains the implementation of a **Basic Word Count** program using the **Hadoop MapReduce** framework.
-The goal of this project is to process unstructured text data, perform word frequency analysis, and output the results in a formatted table .
+The system processes unstructured text data, performs word frequency analysis, and outputs the results in a formatted table .

-The system is tested using **"Alice's Adventures in Wonderland"** by Lewis Carroll, sourced from Project Gutenberg.
+> **Important:** Before proceeding, ensure you have completed the environment configuration as specified in **Lab 1 (Single-Node Setup)** and **Lab 2 (Maven Integration)**.

 ---